isomerpages/moe-stmargaretsec/_admissions/2023 Direct School Admission/2023 Direct School Admission Exercise (DSA Sec).md

 **6.**&nbsp;&nbsp; **What do I need to prepare for the selection auditions/trials/interviews?**

-Please refer to the&nbsp;[table](https://stmargaretssec.moe.edu.sg/resources/2018-direct-school-admission-exercise-dsa-sec/admission-criteria-for-direct-school-admission-exercise) on Admission Criteria for Direct School Admission Exercise for more information on the respective areas.
+Please refer to the table on Admission Criteria for Direct School Admission Exercise for more information on the respective areas.

 **7.**&nbsp;&nbsp; **When will I know the outcome of the selection?**